spcourse/transformation/health-code-violations-2/10 HealthCode.md

 Write a program to actively monitor Yelp for **50** new restaurants in Seattle which get reviews that contain words from your top most indicative words for health code violations and add these to a list for future inspections by the *Washington State Department of Health*.
+Print the names of these restaurants and the words that indicated a violation for these restaurants.

 > It is entirely possible that there are no restaurants that have reviews that contain one or more of the words in your top 50 indicative words at all.
 In